dnsimple/dnsimple-support/content/articles/github-student-pack.markdown

 Yes.
 Log in, come back to the DNSimple & GitHub Student Pack page and enter the coupon code.
 The credit is automatically applied.

-#### Is a credit/debit card required to activate my account?
+#### Can I activate my account without entering a credit/debit card?

-Yes.
-To activate your account you need to enter a credit or debit card.
+No. To activate your account you need to enter a credit or debit card.
 Your GitHub Student Pack credit only applies towards your DNS service.
 Domain registrations, SSL certificates and other related purchases are charged against your card on file.

+#### Can I use the credit to register or transfer a domain?

+No. Your GitHub Student Pack credit only applies towards your DNS service.
+Domain registrations will be charged to your card on file [according to our TLD price list](https://dnsimple.com/tld-pricing).

+#### Can I use the credit to purchase an SSL certificate?

+No. Your GitHub Student Pack credit only applies towards your DNS service.
+SSL certificate purchases be charged to your card on file.

 #### How can I check if the coupon was successfully applied?